Frequently Asked Questions

-The Construction Authority has already built two of the three Gold Line segments; Union Station to Pasadena and Pasadena to Azusa; and is currently underway on the third segment from Glendora to Montclair.
+The Construction Authority has already built two of the three Foothill Gold Line segments; Union Station to Pasadena and Pasadena to Azusa; and is currently underway on the third segment from Glendora to Montclair (which will be completed in two phases).
 Once the Construction Authority has completed construction and testing of each Gold Line segment, the agency turns that segment over to Los Angeles County Metro to operate.
 Metro is then the responsible agency in perpetuity.

 QUESTIONS ABOUT THE GLENDORA TO MONTCLAIR SEGMENT